Sangameshwar-d/Spotify-Data_Analysis-SQL/README.md

 # Spotify-Data_Analysis-SQL

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

-## Overview
+## Project Overview
+This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using SQL.
+The key focus areas are:

+1.Normalizing a denormalized dataset.
+2.Writing SQL queries of varying complexity (easy, medium, and advanced).
+3.Optimizing query performance to derive valuable insights.

-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+The primary goals of the project are to practice advanced SQL skills and generate actionable insights from the dataset.

+##Dataset Structure

+The dataset includes the following attributes:
+- artist: The performer of the track.
+- track: The name of the song.
+- album: The album to which the track belongs.
+- album_type: The type of album (e.g., single or album).
+- danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo: Various metrics related to the audio features of the track.
+- duration_min: Duration of the track in minutes.
+- title, channel, views, likes, comments: YouTube-related data for the track.
+- licensed: Indicates if the track is licensed.
+- official_video: Indicates if the track has an official video.
+- stream: Number of streams on Spotify.
+- energy_liveness: Calculated metric combining energy and liveness.
+- most_played_on: Indicates the platform where the track is most played.

 ```sql
 -- create table